 - Hamstrings: Spread your feet shoulder-width apart and keep your knees straight with your weight on your heels.
 Bend over as far as you can go without bouncing.
 Try to hold this position for at least 10 seconds.You can do this stretch as many times as you feel necessary.
 Stretching your hamstrings helps loosen your lower bag as well as your legs

-Shoulders – Take one arm and pull it across your chest with your other arm, holding this position for a count of ten seconds.
-Repeat with the other arm.
-Then, take a club and swing it forward and backwards at your side.
+- Shoulders: Take one arm and pull it across your chest with your other and swing it forward and backward at your side.
 Repeat with the other arm.
 This routine will help you loosen your shoulders and get the blood flowing before you play golf.

-Arms and wrists – Extend your arm at full length and pull your fingertips back.
-Then, bend your hand down and pull your hand back.
-This helps stretch your wrists and forearms.
+- Arms and Wrists: Extend your arm at full length and pull your wrists and forearms.

 - Whole Body: Take two golf clubs, hold them together, and swing them continuously back and through.
 Doing this routine slowly can help stretch everything, all in one shot.
 These are just some simple exercises you can do to help you get ready for your round of golf.